d20-Luna/Iron-Gods/Technology Guide/README.md

 This section attempts to convert all the supplementary material to the Iron Gods adventure path that still need to be included to actually run it within 2e.
 Most of it will be entries from the *[Technology Guide](https://paizo.com/products/btpy98i0?Pathfinder-Campaign-Setting-Technology-Guide)* but some may be homebrewed extras to help with the conversion.

 Please note that there will be **MAJOR SWEEPING CHANGES** to many items.
-As a GM you may wish to discuss with your players how these items are presented and what they consider to be the most important thing when converting an item, and develop your own take on things from there.

 ## Looking for Items?